-On this web site we feature a number of technologies which are spreading throughout the world, but which are not yet widely available.
+On this web site we feature a number of technologies which are not yet widely available throughout the world.

-We hope however that patients and doctors will find this a valuable resource and a link to further practical information and assistance.
+We do hope however that patients and doctors will find this a valuable source of practical information.

-Treatments featured include proton therapy, CyberKnife® radiosurgery, stereotactic radiotherapy and intraoperative radiotherapy (performed during surgery).
+Treatments featured include proton therapy, CyberKnife® radiosurgery and intraoperative radiotherapy (performed during surgery).

-The main treatments for oncology, which may be used alone or in combination, are listed below.
+The main treatments for cancer, which may be used alone or in combination, are listed below.

 Surgery is often the preferred approach, where it is possible.
 This may be 'tradional' open surgery or minimally invasive, by laparoscopic techniques.

 For some types of cancer such as prostate cancer, it may be possible to use image-guided 'robotic' surgery, such as the da Vinci® system.